BRYN4444/HitmanRoulette/README.md

 ### Latest Update

-**June 9th, 2024**
+**September 26th, 2025**
 * **Elusive Target:**
-  * **#44: The Banker** - New ET added, including 50/50 chance for secondary target, 2 alternate image Entry points, 5 mission specific extra objectives, and 5 mission specific photo objectives.
+  * **#45: The Infiltrator** - New ET added, including 4 overall targets with a 25% change of a unique non-lethal elimination method for each, 1 alternate image Entry point, 6 mission specific extra objectives, and 4 mission specific photo objectives.
+Note: the Bruce Lee objective is listed last because I don't want to restructure the whole Roulette for this one instance.
+  * **#44: The Banker** - Ensured the "Forced Difficulty" Challenge and the "One Save Only" complication no longer appear in this, since the don't work anyway.
+* **HITMAN:**
+  * **Club 27:** Renamed the "47's Suite" entrance to match in-game.
+Added a missing Extra Objective image.
 * **Other Fixes:**
   * Added the newest Elusive Target DLC to the list in the Compatibility & Issues section.
 >**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or in the thread [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
 >* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
 >* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
 >* Have troubles or questions about the Stream Overlay.

+---

+**June 9th, 2025**
+* **Elusive Target:**
+  * **#44: The Banker** - New ET added, including 50/50 chance for secondary target, 2 alternate image Entry points, 5 mission specific extra objectives, and 5 mission specific photo objectives.
+* **Other Fixes:**
+  * Added the newest Elusive Target DLC to the list in the Compatibility & Issues section.

 ---